Workflows

 Gene Expression Query

 Gene Expression Queries can be performed to see which genes are specific for certain brain regions.
 The workflow is similar to a Network Query.
+There are multiple explorative queries and a differential gene expression analysis (DGEA) available:

 Gene expression query